satyadeep/mailhog-docker/README.md

 # Mailhog Docker Image based on Alpine Linux

-* Image is based on Alpine Linux 3.11
+* Image is based on latest version of Alpine Linux